daVinci13/Flutter-installer/README.md

 ## Prerequisities

-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure you have installed:

 * Python 3